-- TOEFL scores more than 2 years old are not accepted.
+- TOEFL scores more than two years old are not accepted.

 - F-1/J-1 students will be required to submit proof that they have met the university's English proficiency requirements.
-For more information please visit TAMU's Office of Admissions page.
+For more information, visit Texas A&M University's Office of Admissions page.

-Students (excluding F-1/J-1 students) who have completed at least 74 semester credit hours at an accredited U.S. university or college will not be required to submit passing TOEFL scores.
+Students (excluding F-1/J-1 students) who have completed at least 74 semester credit hours at an accredited United States university or college will not be required to submit passing TOEFL scores.